hnaderi/edomata/docs/tutorials/0_getting_started.md

 1. `.decide` is an extension method from edomata syntax that helps with deciding and transitioning to new state which I'll describe below
 2. `.perform` like `.decide` takes a decision as argument, an runs the decision on current state to return new state, it is basically a helper for folding to let you reuse `transition` and not repeating yourself
 3. `Decision` can be converted `.toValidated`, `.toOption` or `.toEither`.
+4. `.handle` is like `.perform`, but returns output paired with new state
-4. as functional data structures are composable, you can extract common use cases like validations.
+5. as functional data structures are composable, you can extract common use cases like validations.

 but you might say, domain logic is not just deciding, you must perform the actions you decided; and you are right, let's go to that part:

-## DomainModel
+### DomainModel

 In order to complete modeling we must also define transitions (the famous event sourcing fold!) and our starting point, for doing so we use `DomainModel`, which is a helper class that creates required stuff for next steps: